metauni/metauni.github.io/posts/events/seminar-ai-safety.md

 Present-day issues:

-* Papers on algorithmic bias
+* On algorithmic bias
-* Papers on interpretability
+* On interpretability
+* On aligning recommender systems

+Future philosophy

+* On future digital ethics
+* On machine conscious

 Sources of readings (clearly with much mutual overlap):